C2Talon/c2t_hccs/README.md

 * Not likely to run out-of-the-box for most.
 Hoping to change this eventually
 * Able to be re-run at any point in a run, hopefully after manually correcting whatever caused it to stop
 * Will abort when a non-coil test does not meet its turn threshold after preparations for it are done, which defaults to 1 turn
-* Pre-Valhalla: put diabolic pizza cube in the workshed.
+* Workshed: select diabolic pizza cube in the options for the workshed if you have it and haven't run this before, since that will give the greatest chance of success.
 Pizza cube can be optional _if_ you have most of the IotM in the lists below
+* Muscle classes: need to have the [prevent scurvy and sobriety](https://kol.coldfront.net/thekolwiki/index.php/Prevent_Scurvy_and_Sobriety) skill permed, otherwise stat tests may be difficult to pass.
+Can optionally pull an [oil of stability](https://kol.coldfront.net/thekolwiki/index.php/Oil_of_stability) if in softcore before running.
 * In Valhalla:
     - Choose any class
     - Choose the corresponding "knoll" moonsign